k-capehart/go-salesforce/README.md

 ```

 ## Authentication
-- To begin using, create an instance of the `Salesforce` type by calling `salesforce.Init()` and passing your credentials as arguments
+- To begin using, create an instance of the `Salesforce` type by calling `Init()` and passing your credentials as arguments
     - [Review Salesforce oauth flows](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_flows.htm&type=5)
 - Once authenticated, all other functions can be called as methods using the resulting `Salesforce` instance